lin-henry/lin-henry/README.md

 <img src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Aditya%20Vikram%20Singh%20Banner.png">

 <h2> Hey there!
+Thanks for visiting my profile!
 I'm Henry.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Curious learner that loves to explore new technologies and apply them to real world applications.
 - 🎓 &nbsp; Bachelor of Science in Finance and Economics from the University of Massachusetts Boston.
 - 💼 &nbsp; Working as a Capital Management / Treasury Analyst at Santander Bank.
-- 🌱 &nbsp; Passionate about learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Passionate about learning more about Finance and Software Engineering.

 <h3> 🛠 &nbsp;Tech Stack</h3>